-How to Create a Baby Album
+How to Create a Baby Scrapbook

 Baby photos.
 There’s just something about those sweet photographs and wonderful (though sleepless) memories that deserve an album all their own.